mlgid-project/pygid/example/README.md

                    xlim=(None, None), ylim=(None, None),  # X and Y image limits fontsize=14,  # font size for tick labels.
 Default is 14. labelsize=18,  # font size for axis labels.
-Default is 18. cmap='imferno',  # colormap used for plotting.
+Default is 18. cmap='inferno',  # colormap used for plotting.
 Default is "inferno". interp_type="INTER_LINEAR",  # interpolation method used for remapping.
 Default is "INTER_LINEAR". multiprocessing=None,
                    # key for multiprocessing mode activation.
 If None, uses default setting defined in Conversion class instance creation.